FreddyKly/Rat-Detector/RasPiCluster/KubernetesCluster/README.md

 ## Preparations

 At first install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) on your PC.
-Other applications do also work to flash the OS image on the micro-SD memory cards, but this particular has two advantages.
+Other applications do also work to flash the OS image on the micro-SD memory cards, but this particular application has two advantages.
 The imager has the Raspberry Pi operating systems already available.
 It also has an "advanced settings" menu, which can be used to assign a hostname, enable SSH, assign a username and a password, and set up the Wi-Fi connection to your network.
-This means that you only have to plug the micro SD card into the Raspberry after flashing.
+This means that you only have to plug the micro-SD card into the Raspberry after flashing.
 The operating system we are using is **Raspberry PI OS Lite (32- IT)**.
 The main reason for using a 32-Bit architecture is to reduce the overhead.
 Raspberry Pis have low computing power compared servers to used in a datacenter.
 It seems reasonable to give the devices a hostname equivalent to their purpose, for example, "masternodeX" or "workernodeX".
 This setup was built with one masternode and three workernodes.
 Therefore, we named the devices: